-The Toronto Raptors are the only NBA team currently located in Canada.
 If you are interested in betting on basketball I suggest doing so at one of the recommended betting sites listed below.
-For Ontario residents this is your only option because the NBA has requested that Proline does not take bets on NBA games due to the Raptors being located in Ontario.

 Best Basketball Betting Sites

 These three betting sites are all dedicated to building their brand in Canada.
-If you have been in downtown Toronto you may have noticed Bodog advertising on the big screen at the Eaton Centre or Bet365 advertising at the Rogers Centre.
+You may have noticed Sports Interaction advertising their site on SportsNet or Bodog advertising on the big screen at the Eaton Centre in downtown Toronto.
 This brand advertising, along with each of the sites commitment to providing the best betting experience to Canadians has allowed me to confidently recommend each of the sites to Canadian bettors.

 Check out our how to bet on the NBA in Canada page for a more in depth look at the steps to sign up at any of these sites and start placing your bets.